virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `actions` - object, where custom actions can be predefined

-<h4>Action Placeholders</h4>
+#### Action Placeholders

 In order to access any required data or parameters of allocated resources inside a manifest, a special set of placeholders should be used.
 Parameters sent to a call method are transformed into a separate kit of placeholders, which can be received inside the appropriate action with the help of *${this}*  namespace.
 Access to a node inside environment can be performed according to its type, as well as according to its role in the environment.

-<h4>Code Reuse</h4>
+#### Code Reuse

 Outputting *Hello World!* twice in the <b>*greeting.txt*</b>:
 ``` json